Skip to main content

 • Run the Kubernetes commands, send HTTP requests, check for a label or field selector missing, and assert if the resource is absent or not,

-• Execute PromQL queries, perform conditional validation on QPS or probe success percentages,
+• Execute PromQL queries, perform conditional validation on QPS or probe success percentages (percentage of probes that have been successfully evaluated out of the total number of probes),

 • Validate your error budget (SLO probe),